Cabeda/data-impostor/src/content/blog/2024/20240612-til_dbt_files/index.md

 ---
-title: TIL: dbt no-file mode: How to run on a secured fargate container
+title: "TIL: dbt no-file mode: How to run on a secured fargate container"
 pubDate: 2024-06-12
 tags:
   - til